-The Harkwood Sync-One2 is a tool designed to measure the lip sync error of a full AV setup involving a source device and sink device, such as a cinema, a video production workstation, a specific Blu-Ray player paired with a TV and sound system, etc. It can be used to calibrate a setup based on the time it takes for sound to travel from the speakers to the listening position.
+The Harkwood Sync-One2 is a tool designed to measure the lip sync error of a full AV setup involving a source device, transport interface, and sink device, such as a cinema, a video production workstation, a specific Blu-Ray player paired with a TV and sound system, etc. It can be used to calibrate a setup based on the time it takes for sound to travel from the speakers to the listening position.

-Last updated on September 29th, 2021.
+Last updated on June 9th, 2022.